gregneagle/macaduk2017/README.md

-This is sample code related to the "Introduction to PyObjC" presentation at MacAD.uk 2017.
+This is sample code related to the "Introduction to PyObjC" presentation at MacADUK 2017.

 Also included: links to external resources.